Wishing you knew more about Aboriginal culture? Search no more.

 How do I prove I am Aboriginal?

-When Australians discover an Aboriginal ancestor in their family they ask themselves: Am I Aboriginal too?
-How much ‘Aboriginality’ does it require to be Aboriginal?
-Who can ‘prove’ that I am Aboriginal?
+Sometimes you discover an Aboriginal ancestor in your family and you start asking yourself: Am I Aboriginal too?
+How much 'Aboriginality' does it require to be Aboriginal?
+Who can 'prove' that I am Aboriginal?

 Aboriginal or Torres Strait Islander heritage is voluntary and very personal.
-One does not need paperwork to identify as an Aboriginal person.
-However, one may be asked to provide confirmation when applying for Aboriginal-specific services or programs (for example grants).
+You don't need paperwork to identify as an Aboriginal person.
+However, you may be asked to provide confirmation when applying for Aboriginal-specific jobs, services or programs (for example grants).

 - birth, death and marriage certificates,